The Position

 Reporting to the president and serving as a member of the president’s cabinet, the vice president for student success and the Roanoke experience (VPSS) champions a “student-ready, student-first” culture at Roanoke College, providing vision and strategic leadership for a comprehensive, integrated, and inclusive student-success ecosystem.
 The VPSS will join an eager, innovative, and collaborative leadership team to chart a dynamic future for Roanoke College.
 This includes fostering partnerships across campus to design experiences, environments, and support services that foster holistic learning and development, well-being, belonging, and success across the arc of the student experience.
 The VPSS will work especially closely with faculty in the design of the Roanoke experience, supporting the foundational role they play in students’ lives, learning, and success at the college.
-The VPSS will also lead a new division designed to bring together student-supporting units from across campus to create synergy, collaboration, and innovation around student success; develop cross-functional competency; and build logical succession pathways for department leaders.
-Functions within this new division include new-student and transition programs; identity-based programming and support; advocacy, student conduct, and crisis management; housing and residence life; health and well-being; campus activities, student organizations, and leadership development; student success center (accessibility services, tutoring, and academic coaching); campus safety; civic engagement; spiritual life; and purpose, life, and career exploration.
-The VPSS will serve as a pivotal institutional change agent and strategic partner for other senior leaders to develop transformative learning experiences that meet the needs of today’s and tomorrow’s students and increase engagement, retention, and graduation rates among all students.
+The VPSS will also lead a recently created division designed to bring together student-supporting units from across campus to create synergy, collaboration, and innovation around student success; develop cross-functional competency; and build logical succession pathways for department leaders.
+Functions within the division include new student and transition programs; academic support services (accessibility services, tutoring, and academic coaching); identity-based programming and support; advocacy, student conduct, and crisis management; residence life and housing; health and well-being; campus activities, student organizations, and leadership development; campus safety; civic engagement; spiritual life; and purpose, life, and career exploration.
+The VPSS will serve as a pivotal institutional change agent and strategic partner for other senior leaders to develop transformative learning experiences that meet the needs of today’s and tomorrow’s students and increase engagement, retention, and graduation rates among all students The VPSS will be expected to work across divisions and reporting lines to ensure that every decision and action align with our commitment to enhancing the student experience and academic excellence.

 Additional responsibilities of the position include: